microsoftgraph/microsoft-graph-docs/concepts/onedrive-concept-overview.md

 OneDrive enables real-time co-authoring in familiar apps like Word, Excel, and PowerPoint.
 Files light up with rich thumbnails for hundreds formats, video streaming, search, analytics, and more, powered by the Microsoft Graph.
 Data in OneDrive is protected with advanced encryption, compliance, and security features that customers trust.

+OneDrive's flexibility lets users collaborate on files however it works best for them.
+Users can share links to files in their personal drives, copy or move files to team drives, or even attach OneDrive files to mail messages in Outlook.

 With over 500 million devices running the OneDrive app and over 85% of the Fortune 500 having OneDrive for Business, integrating your app with OneDrive lets you connect with millions of consumers, students, and business users and engage with customers where they already do their work everyday.